flyteorg/flyte/rsts/concepts/workflow_lifecycle.rst

 Under the hood, Flyte relies on a primitive called “Plugins”.
 Every task that you run on Flyte is powered by a plugin.
 Some of these plugins are native and guaranteed by Flyte system.
 These native plugins, for example, run your Flyte tasks inside a k8s pod.
 There are three native plugins, namely, ``Container``, ``K8sPod``, and ``Sql``.

 Moreover, there are plugins that are actual extensions; they create additional infrastructure and communicate with SaaS on your behalf.
-Examples include :ref:`Spark <intermediate_using_spark_tasks>`, :ref:`AWS Athena <AWS Athena>`, etc.
+Examples include :ref:`Spark <spark_task>`, :ref:`AWS Athena <AWS Athena>`, etc.

 A plugin requires code to live in multiple locations.